 4. I didn't really know what Graphic Design was:

-As good as my school was (I did an A Level in Graphic Design) I didn't really have a clue what graphic design was.
-I knew I wanted to create digital art (because, ironically, I thought I couldn't draw or paint) and I knew Graphic Design was something that gave art 'purpose' (still one of the principles I hold dear to me) but I didn't know what it was beyond 'posters' really.
+As great as my secondary school was (I did an A Level in Graphic Design) I didn't really have a clue what graphic design was.
+At the time I wanted to create digital art (because, ironically, I thought I couldn't draw or paint) and I felt like Graphic Design was something that gave art 'purpose', but assumed it was mostly making posters and logos or something.
+I’d never even heard of “branding”.

-I was very smug that I got onto the course without needing to do the Foundation course that a lot of others did, but I actually think it would have helped me get a better idea of what I wanted to do, and experimented with mediums (such as screen print, lino cuts, etc) that we didn't have the budget for at school.
+I was very smug that I got ontomy graphic design course without needing to do a Foundation course, but In hindsight, it probably wouldn’t have hurt to get a better idea of what I wanted to do, and experimented with mediums (such as screen print, lino cuts, etc) that we didn't have the budget for at school.

 5. I discovered what I loved

-I know that sounds cliche, but there was so much art that I had somehow missed this whole time.
-I had no idea about what branding was, I didn't know that beautiful illustration like Rifle Paper Co, Tuesday Bassen, Ohh Deer even existed.
-It wasn't until I discovered that illustrators didn't have to be realistic/sell commissions on Deviant Art/draw for picture books that I realised that it was something I could do and wanted to do.
+I know that sounds cliche, but there was so much creativity out there that I had somehow missed before.
+I had no idea about what branding was, or even really what illustration was.
+It wasn't until I discovered there was more to illustration than commissions on Deviant Art or picture book covers that I realised that it was something I could do and wanted to do.

-I have always been a high-achieving but forgetful/lazy kind of student at school.
-However, when I got to uni (especially when we started picking what we wanted to do in year 2) I found so much inspiration and motivation in being able to do exactly what I wanted to do, in being able to create all day.
-As practice for a real life job creating all day.
+At school I was a high-achiever, but chronically forgetful.
+However, once at uni I found so much inspiration and motivation in being able to create all day.
+As practice for a real life job - creating all day!
 It opened my eyes to the fact that people actually did this, and I could too.
-I am so lucky I guess to live where I do and have access to such amazing courses.
+I am so lucky to live where I do and have access to such amazing courses.

-Wow!
-That was longer than I expected it.
-I would love to hear if you have questions about my uni experience so far.
-It has been the most wonderful experience of my life and I would recommend it if you are considering going for an art course.
-I have really "found myself" a lot more, like the big 'ole cliche that I am. (also, if you want a painfully frank version of this post, go check out Ellie's 'Things I Wish Someone Had Told Me Before I Left For Uni.
-They are lolz)
+I’ll never regret taking Graphic Design at university.
+It helped shape so much of who I am, what I love and what I want to be, and I would recommend it if you are considering going for an art course. (also, if you want a painfully frank version of this post, go check out Ellie's 'Things I Wish Someone Had Told Me Before I Left For Uni.)